 The fix?
 I logged into the Drobo Dashboard and uninstalled the DroboPorts version of sudo.
 After this, I was able to sudo, using the Drobo built-in version of sudo.

 While these Drobo firmware enhancements were fantastic from a security perspective, they did force me to change the way I had logged in and operated before.
-Now that I have it figured out, it’s more in line with how I manage my other Linux systems.
+Now that I have figured out this issue with my NAS, it’s more in line with how I manage my other Linux systems.